 In Oregon, more than 140,000 family forest landowners care for almost 4.7 million acres of forestland.
 Every landowner has their own vision for their land, but not everyone is sure how to make that vision a reality.
 Each landowner should consider goals and objectives for their forest land.
 Oregon forests are complex and active forest management can take many forms.
 Planning is the foundation of good forest stewardship and management.
 This website can be part of your toolbox for planning and implementing forest management activities and resource protection rules on your forest.
 Whether you own your own forest or are just interested in learning more about Oregon's forests and wildlife, this website has information and tools that will help you get on your way.

 RESOURCES TO GET YOU STARTED:

-- Establishing and Managing Forests in the Willamette Valley This booklet describes tree species that grow best in the Valley, along with tips for planting and tending them along the way.
+- Establishing and Managing Forest Trees in Western Oregon This booklet describes tree species that grow best west of the Cascades, along with tips for planting and tending them along the way.

 - Understanding Eastside Forests Overview guide for managing Oregon forests east of the Cascades.
 Major forest types, geology and ecology, characteristics of selected trees, disturbance and change in eastside forests are discussed